-Pulmonary: Pulmonary symptoms (especially a dry nonproductive cough) or a non-specific pneumonitis occurring during methotrexate therapy may be indicative of a potentially dangerous lesion and require interruption of treatment and careful investigation.
+Pulmonary: Pulmonary symptoms (especially a dry nonproductive cough) or a nonspecific pneumonitis occurring during methotrexate therapy may be indicative of a potentially dangerous lesion and require interruption of treatment and careful investigation.
 Although clinically variable, the typical patient with methotrexate induced lung disease presents with fever, cough, dyspnea, hypoxemia, and an infiltrate on chest X-ray; infection (including pneumonia) needs to be excluded.
 This lesion can occur at all dosages.

 Renal: Methotrexate may cause renal damage that may lead to acute renal failure.
-High doses of methotrexate used in the treatment of osteosarcoma may cause renal damage leading to acute renal failure.
 Nephrotoxicity is due primarily to the precipitation of methotrexate and 7-hydroxymethotrexate in the renal tubules.
 Close attention to renal function including adequate hydration, urine alkalinization and measurement of serum methotrexate and creatinine levels are essential for safe administration.

 Skin: Severe, occasionally fatal, dermatologic reactions, including toxic epidermal necrolysis, Stevens-Johnson syndrome, exfoliative dermatitis, skin necrosis, and erythema multiforme, have been reported in children and adults, within days of oral, intramuscular, intravenous, or intrathecal methotrexate administration.
-Reactions were noted after single or multiple low, intermediate, or high doses of methotrexate in patients with neoplastic and non-neoplastic diseases.
+Reactions were noted after single or multiple, low, intermediate or high doses of methotrexate in patients with neoplastic and non-neoplastic diseases.

-Other precautions: Methotrexate should be used with extreme caution in the presence of debility.
+Other Precautions: Methotrexate should be used with extreme caution in the presence of debility.

-Methotrexate exits slowly from third space compartments (e.g., pleural effusions or ascites).
+Methotrexate exits slowly from third space compartments (eg, pleural effusions or ascites).
 This results in a prolonged terminal plasma half-life and unexpected toxicity.
 In patients with significant third space accumulations, it is advisable to evacuate the fluid before treatment and to monitor plasma methotrexate levels.